Wisconsin often finds itself at the heart of American politics. The Marquette Law School Poll will be the best way to measure the heartbeat.

 The poll, a major addition to the Law School’s growing efforts to shed light on public policy matters, will provide the most extensive data on record of public sentiment in Wisconsin, including not only how things are developing in the nationally significant elections to be held in the state, but how people feel about a wide range of issues and what factors are shaping their opinions.
 Because polling will be conducted regularly throughout the year, the Marquette Law School Poll also will show trends in public opinion and the impact of events on the course of politics here.

 The poll is being conducted with the highest standards of independence, impartiality, and professionalism, and uses the best in polling practices.

-Each round of the Marquette Law School Poll will involve interviews with 700 Wisconsin registered voters by telephone.
+Each round of the Marquette Law School Poll will involve interviews with more than 700 Wisconsin registered voters by telephone.
 Unlike many state polls, the Marquette Law School Poll includes cell phones as well as landlines to help ensure a representative sample of all Wisconsin residents.
 The poll interviews over four nights, which improves the ability to reach voters who may not be available on a particular night.
-The full questionnaire was designed by the Marquette Law School Poll team, led by Charles Franklin.
+The full questionnaire was designed by the Marquette Law School Poll team, led by poll director Charles Franklin.
 Interviews are conducted by professional interviewers and managed by LHK Partners Inc of Newtown Square PA, a well respected survey and market research firm.

 The sample is selected within geographic regions of the state of Wisconsin to ensure proportionate representation of all areas of the state.
 Telephone numbers are dialed randomly within a list of all area codes and exchanges in the state.
 Cell numbers are selected similarly from working cell exchanges.
 Cell respondents are screened to ensure that they actually live in Wisconsin and to identify their county of residence.